fmExcense/compositeurdigital.github.io/en/manage_contents.md

 In an universe, you can organize your documents in folders and sub-folders.

-The first level of folders will correspond to the sections avalaible int the menu bar in Compositeur Digital:
+The first level of folders will correspond to the sections available int the menu bar in Compositeur Digital:

 ![explorer root folders](img/explorer_root_folders.jpg)